soymadip/portfolio/notes/dbms/page-1.md

 ## What is Database?

-A **Database** is a well-organized collection of data that must contain a meaningful way and which can be accessed in different logical orders.
-In all databases, the data are stored in an integrated structure, which can be shared.
+A **database** is a well-organized collection of data that is structured meaningfully and can be accessed in different logical ways.
+In all databases, the data are stored in an integrated structure, allowing them to be shared.

-### Main Features of Data in a Database:
+### Main Features of Data in a Database

-- It is well organized.
+- It is well-organized.
-- The data are related to each other.
+- Data is related to each other.
-- It is accessible in different orders without any difficulty.
+- It is easily accessible in different ways.
-- It is stored only once.
+- Data is stored efficiently, avoiding unnecessary duplication.

----
-## What is Database Management System?

-A **Database Management System (DBMS)** is a large software package that controls the specification, organization, storage, retrieval, and update of data in a database.

-It must provide facilities to users to specify and build the database as well as to access and modify the data according to their requirements.

-A **DBMS** normally provides one or more specialized programming languages, which is called **database language**.

----
-## Characteristics of Database
+### Characteristics of Database

 The data in a database should have the following features: